Prerelease:Sonic Adventure (Dreamcast)

 New Ideas Galore

 Chaos was created due to Iizuka wanting a separate enemy from Eggman, and wanting something liquid and transparent to show the capabilities of the Dreamcast.
-They originally wanted Perfect Chaos to be partially opaque and transparent (like how it appears in Sonic Generations), but it was impossible at the time to they make him fully transparent, which was still impossible on Saturn.
+They originally wanted Perfect Chaos to be partially opaque and transparent (like how it appears in Sonic Generations), but it was impossible at the time to make him fully transparent, which was still impossible on Saturn.

 Another thing the developers wanted was to revive the "A-Life" technology originally developed for NiGHTS Into Dreams.
 Though simplistic in NiGHTS and only a passive goal within the main stages, the idea was completely retooled, fleshed out for Sonic Adventure.
 This would also allow players to become more experienced in action-stages.